Cloudbeds Releases New Guide For Future-Proofing Every Type of Lodging Business

-San Diego, April 20, 2022 (GLOBE NEWSWIRE) -- Cloudbeds, the hospitality industry’s fastest-growing technology provider, announced today the release of a new book titled, More Reservations, Happier Guests: The Ultimate Guide for the Modern Hotelier, as part of the company’s growing initiative to make hospitality education and resources more accessible.
+SAN DIEGO, April 21, 2022 (GLOBE NEWSWIRE) -- Cloudbeds, the hospitality industry’s fastest-growing technology provider, announced today the release of a new book titled, More Reservations, Happier Guests: The Ultimate Guide for the Modern Hotelier, as part of the company’s growing initiative to make hospitality education and resources more accessible.
 Now available to download at Cloudbeds.com, the guide breaks down the jargon to offer lodging owners and operators valuable insights and strategies to increase reservations, streamline staff operations, and create better guest experiences.

 “It’s an incredibly exciting time to own a lodging business and work in hospitality,” said Adam Harris, CEO and co-founder of Cloudbeds.
 “The industry is undergoing rapid acceleration.
 From glamping sites and sustainable luxury cabins to ‘moutiques’ and luxury inns, pent-up demand for travel is opening up whole new categories of lodging and revitalizing others.
 We brought together a thousand years of collective experience and institutional knowledge to write what we believe are the principal foundations owners and operators can use to turn this pent-up demand into a thriving business for years to come.”